 Get inspired by our lists built around a theme, and experience Montréal to the hilt.

-The Marché Bonsecours was inaugurated in 1847.
-A symbol of Montréal’s heyday, this imposing building was the city’s main agricultural marketplace for over a century.
-It also housed a concert hall and even served as a city hall.
-Its symmetrical composition and Greek Revival portico (the cast-iron columns were brought from England), tin-plated dome and simple and varied details make it a perfect illustration of the neo-classical style in favour at the time.
-Recent renovations have turned it once again into a bustling marketplace that also features sidewalk cafés, shops and exhibitions.
+Inaugurated in 1847, the Marché housed a concert hall and even served as City Hall.
+Its symmetrical composition and Greek Revival portico with cast-iron columns from England, silver dome and simple and varied details make it a perfect illustration of the neo-classical style in favour at the time.